Frequently Asked Questions

 All candidates are prohibited from accepting contributions from a corporation or labor organization and from accepting a cash contribution exceeding $100.
 Candidates are also prohibited from accepting anonymous contributions, so for this reason, fundraising strategies like contribution jars are discouraged.
 For more information about fundraising, see the Political Fundraising Guide.

 A filer may correct a report filed with the Texas Ethics Commission or a local filing authority at any time.
 If you are required to file reports electronically with the Ethics Commission, then reports can be corrected through the software by selecting the option to "Correct a Filed Report."
 If you qualify to file reports on paper with the Ethics Commission, then you will need to submit a correction affidavit, an affidavit for electronic filing exemption, and the pages of the report that are being corrected.
 If you are required to file reports with a local filing authority, you will need to submit a correction affidavit and the pages of the report that are being corrected.
-Depending on the type of report that is being corrected, you should use the appropriate correction affidavit form.
-You can access all our affidavit forms on our Affidavits webpage.
+Depending on the type of report that is being corrected, you should use the appropriate correction affidavit form found at the Forms/Instructions▾Candidate/Officeholders tab at the top of this page.